Can Chameleon Field be identified with Quintessence ?: Friedmann--Einstein equations of the Universe evolution

 where $V_{\rm eff}(\phi)$ is the effective potential given by

-The contribution of the radiation density comes into the effective potential in the form $(\rho_r - 3p_r)(f - 1)$.
+The contribution of the radiation density comes into the effective potential in the form $(\rho_r - 3p_r)\big(f(\phi) - 1\big)$.
 Because of the equation of state $p_r = \rho_r/3$ such a contribution vanishes.
 Thus, through the interaction with matter density $\rho_m$ the scalar field can acquire a non--vanishing mass if the effective potential $V_{\rm eff}(\phi)$ obeys the constraints

 i.e. the effective potential $V_{\rm eff}(\phi)$ possesses a minimum at $\phi = \phi_{\rm min}$.
-An important role for a dependence of a chameleon field mass on a density of an environment plays the conformal factor $f$ and its deviation from unity.
-Below we analyse the conditions at which the conformal factor $f$ can deviate from unity.
-This should allow i) to identify the chameleon field with quintessence and ii) to argue an importance of the chameleon field for the Universe evolution and dark energy dynamics.
+An important role for a dependence of a chameleon field mass on a density of an environment plays the conformal factor $f(\phi)$ and its deviation from unity.